-- There is no evidence on the recommended number of runs for DSA to obtain the best clinical outcomes for any region or procedure.
-Clinicians should be conducting as few runs as possible to complete a procedure or to achieve an accurate diagnosis.
-International comparisons do not support the use of tiers for the number of runs.
-(18) - Higher runs have a safety trade-off, with increased patient exposure to contrast and radiation.
-Abdominal and/or aortic angiography has a typical radiation dose of 12 mSv (19), which increases as more runs are performed.
-Contrast-induced nephrotoxicity risk is increased with more runs. - A Schedule fee based on the number of runs may result in additional runs being performed with little to no added clinical benefit. - The frequent use of low-run DSA items to examine closure devices in routine procedures or in routine central venous catheter insertions may be opportunistic.
-It does not represent high-value care nor does it reflect the Schedule fee and the intention of the item. - The Committee provided this recommendation along with Recommendation 7 noting not to cause significant change to the procedures patients receive or the out-of-pocket costs associated with procedures but rather to more fairly and consistently remunerate for angiography services provided in conjunction with a procedure. - The Committee considered stakeholder feedback on the consultation report and agreed to remove current run based tiering and anatomical classifications of DSA and updated its recommendation to reflect this.
+- A Schedule fee based on the number of runs may result in additional runs being performed with little to no added clinical benefit. - The frequent use of low-run DSA items to examine closure devices in routine procedures or in routine central venous catheter insertions may be opportunistic.
+It does not represent high-value care nor does it reflect the Schedule fee and the intention of the item. - The Committee provided this recommendation noting that there will be consultation with relevant stakeholders in the implementation phase. - The Committee provided this recommendation noting the intent of the new schedule was not to cause significant change to the procedures patients receive or the out-of-pocket costs associated with procedures but rather to more fairly and consistently remunerate for angiography services provided in conjunction with a procedure. - The Committee considered stakeholder feedback on the consultation report and agreed to remove current run based tiering and anatomical classifications of DSA and updated its recommendation to reflect this.